nicolagulmini/graph-models/README.md

-In this repo there are Python scripts to build and visualize graphs with NetworkX library.
+In this repo there are Python scripts to build and visualize (random) graphs with NetworkX library.